 Observation 3: People speak to people, and stories make your brand personable.

 Stories put people first, because of the way the human brain works.
 People who feel they’ve been put first when engaging with your company are more inclined to trust your brand, defaulting to it over competitors.
 This is not so much because you employed some hot remarketing pixel and seduced them with killer ad copy for a product you pushed, but because they feel that, when coming to you, their needs will be front and centre of the exchange.
 Storifying your brand (and I don’t mean the app), is what puts flesh on the bones of your customer experience strategy, and helps you build a human connection.

-Observation 4: It’s your job to tell them you’re out there, so tell them with story.
+Observation 4: It’s your job to tell them you’re out there, so tell them the story.

-Your job involves sharing with strangers what it is you’re offering, because consumers can’t award sales to brands or products they’re unaware of.
-And story is one of the (more powerful) tools that helps you get noticed, and remembered.
+Your job involves sharing with strangers what it is you’re offering because consumers can’t award sales to brands or products they’re unaware of.
+And the story is one of the (more powerful) tools that help you get noticed, and remembered.

 The typical arc involves an exposition, followed by rising action, climax and denouement (similar to the exposition, except the characters of the story are fundamentally changed in some way through the course of the action).

 The trick for an effective and ethical strategy is to make it apart, but not the sum total, of your content strategy.
 Make the connection with your customers through the story, and then revert to facts that confirm your claims.
 In other words, storify your facts, but leave your dreams of being a sci-fi writer for after-hours.

 Story marketing can commit you to a long journey of brand building, so only make promises you can keep — and work with a momentum that won’t leave you gasping for good content at the end of the first epic.